Male Factor 1 - hormonal activity & energy

 Low testosterone levels can cause fatique and may slow down your recovery after physical activities.
-It can cause changes in your mood and you may experience difficulty sleeping.
+It can cause changes in your mood, impact memory and concentration and you may experience difficulty sleeping.
 A reduction may also contribute to hairloss and reduction of bone- and muscle mass.
 Furthermore it can cause a reduction in testicle size, amount of semen and the lowering of your sex drive.

 What causes a decrease in testosterone?

 A decrease in testosterone can have different causes, including:

 - The testosterone supply in the blood changes, testosterone starts to bind more tightly to the SHBG proteins